 Packed with both traditional Italian shops and delis, there are also ultra-hip restaurants, cool boutiques, awesome gastropubs and so much more.
 Little Italy is definitely a neighbourhood worth exploring for a little bit as it is incredibly pedestrian-friendly and packed with cool things to see, do and eat!

 Looping back toward the bayside area of downtown, it’s time now to head to Seaport Village.
 This is an outdoor shopping centre that is situated directly on the water and it is packed full of restaurants and cool shops.
-This is the perfect place to pick up some fun souvenirs form your trip to San Diego!
+This is the perfect place to pick up some fun souvenirs from your trip to San Diego!

-Though there are certainly lots of shops in Seaport Village that shill mass-manufactured tourist souvenirs, there are plenty of local shops where you can pick up unique things as gifts or as mementoes from your trip this lovely Southern California city.
+Though there are certainly lots of shops in Seaport Village that shill mass-manufactured tourist souvenirs, there are plenty of local shops where you can pick up unique things as gifts or as mementoes from your trip to this lovely Southern California city.

 And finally, it’s time to head into one of the most iconic and well-known areas of San Diego’s downtown, the Gaslamp Quarter.
 Comprising about sixteen city blocks, this area is known for being home to historic, Victorian-era buildings and the eponymous gaslamps, this district is known to be the foremost nightlife area of San Diego.

-There is a lot of history in this picturesque and walkable district, especially considering it fell into complete disarray in the mid 20th century and became synonymous as San Diego’s red light district.
+There is a lot of history in this picturesque and walkable district, especially considering it fell into complete disarray in the mid 20th century and became synonymous as San Diego’s red-light district.
 Starting in the ’80s and ’90s, the district saw some new investments and a resurgence and is now a thriving and safe area of downtown San Diego and home to many iconic landmarks, including the massive Petco Park — home of the San Diego Padres!

 The Gaslamp Quarter is ripe for exploring and, if you’re not travelling with kids, it’s also one of the best places to go for a night out in the city.
 If you’re interested in the culinary scene of this neighbourhood along with learning a bit about its not-so-savoury past, consider going on this food tour of the Gaslamp.